splunk-soar-connectors/microsoftdefenderforendpoint/README.md

     non interactive auth will be used otherwise interactive auth will be used.
 Whenever this checkbox is toggled then the test connectivity action must be run again.

+## Explanation of Asset Configuration Parameters for On Poll

+-   Max Alerts for Polling - During each polling cycle, the specified number of alerts is retrieved for scheduled or interval polling (Default: 1000).
+Each alert is ingested as a container.
+This parameter determines the maximum number of alerts that can be fetched in a single poll cycle.
+-   Start Time - This parameter is used to filter alerts based on their last updated time.
+If no value is provided, the default behavior is a week.<br>
+**Note: The start time filters alerts based on their lastUpdateTime property.**
+-   Filter - Allows additional filtering to be applied to alert properties (such as severity or status).
+This is useful for targeting specific types of alerts during polling.

+## Explanation of On Poll Behavior

+-   Start Time Parameter - The `start_time` parameter directly correlates with the lastUpdateTime property of the alerts, ensuring that only alerts updated after this time are included in the ingestion process.
+-   Max Alerts Parameter - The `max_alerts_per_poll` setting works only with scheduled or interval polling, controlling how many alerts are ingested per cycle.
+For instance, if this value is set to 100, the system will ingest up to 100 distinct alerts, applying the provided filters and start time.
+-   Example - If you configure the maximum alerts parameter to 100, the on_poll function will retrieve up to 100 alerts, considering any filter and start time provided.
+The filtering ensures only relevant alerts based on the time and other criteria are ingested during the polling process.

 ## Configure and set up permissions of the app created on the Microsoft Azure portal

 <div style="margin-left: 2em">